Sufficient Incorrectness Logic: SIL and Separation SIL: Introduction

 Recently, \citet{DBLP:journals/pacmpl/OHearn20} introduced Incorrectness Logic (IL).
 Intuitively, IL uses under\hyp{}approximations to reduce the problem complexity by dropping disjunctions during the state space exploration.
-IL is the theoretical foundation of many successful bug-catching tools \citep{DBLP:conf/cav/RaadBDDOV20,DBLP:journals/pacmpl/RaadBDO22, DBLP:journals/cacm/DistefanoFLO19,DBLP:journals/pacmpl/LeRVBDO22,DBLP:conf/cpp/CarbonneauxZKON22}.
-IL triples resemble Floyd-Hoare logic ones, but they have a different meaning: any error state that satisfies the postcondition can be produced by some input states that satisfy the precondition---since in this paper we deal with different kinds of program logics, a compact legenda of the different notation used in the literature for the various triples is reported in Fig.~\ref{fig:legenda}.
+IL is the theoretical foundation of many successful bug-catching tools \citep{DBLP:conf/cav/RaadBDDOV20,DBLP:journals/pacmpl/RaadBDO22, DBLP:journals/cacm/DistefanoFLO19,DBLP:journals/pacmpl/LeRVBDO22,DBLP:conf/cpp/CarbonneauxZKON22} and the first Workshop on ``Formal Methods for Incorrectness'' affiliated with POPL'24 witnesses the interest around this new line of research.
+IL triples resemble Floyd-Hoare logic ones, but they have a different meaning: any error state that satisfies the postcondition can be produced by some input states that satisfy the precondition.
+Since in this paper we deal with different kinds of program logics, a compact legenda of the different notation used in the literature for the various triples is reported in Fig.~\ref{fig:legenda}.
 It is worth noting that in IL nothing is said about \emph{which input states are responsible for a given error}.
 This is possibly rooted in the \emph{forward} flavour of the under-approximation, which follows the ordinary direction of code execution.